 Most brands like Miele, Bosch, and GE have ADA-compliant dishwashers in their portfolio.

 Read More: Best ADA Compliant Dishwashers

 Dishwasher Sound Level

-A dishwasher's sound level is measured in decibels (dB) or a measurement unit for sound intensity by amplitude.
+A dishwasher's sound level is measured in decibels (dB) or a unit to measure sound intensity by amplitude.

+You don't have to buy a dishwasher below 44 decibels.
 Forty-four decibels or lower is considered quiet.

 You will be able to hear anything over 44 dB.
 Any dishwasher over 50 dB will be noticeably loud.